bguspl/bguspl.github.io/class_material/testing.md

 We will use the following general rule to help us sort out methods that have a side-effect on the object and functions that only get information out of the object without modifying it.
 For example, push() only has a side-effect and isEmpty() only gets information, without changing the object.

-**Principle 1**
-**Separate commands and queries** - *Queries* return a value and do not change the visible state of the object. *Commands* change the internal state of the object and do not return values.
+**Principle 1: Separate commands and queries** - *Queries* return a value and do not change the visible state of the object. *Commands* change the internal state of the object and do not return values.

 If we apply this principle, we realize that ```pop()``` does not stand by this rule: it is neither a command nor a query.